 If this is a brand new process for you, I have an easy beginner's guide to making cannabutter that will walk you through the process with easy instructions and step-by-step photos.

 A sister to cannabutter, cannabis-infused coconut oil is a plant-based version of this staple recipe.

-I do not believe infused MCT oil will work well as a substitute in this recipe because it remains liquid regardless of the temperature, and won’t cream together with the sugar as well.
+I do not believe infused MCT oil will work well as a substitute in this recipe because it remains liquid regardless of the temperature and won't cream together with the sugar.

 Infuse With Cannabis Sugar

-Once you have cannabis sugar made, it can be used interchangeably in recipes that call for white sugar, brown sugar, and more.
+Once you have cannabis sugar made, you can use it interchangeably in recipes that call for white sugar, brown sugar, and more.

 You can also choose to skip the cannabutter and infuse the cookie dough with cannabis sugar.

 If you choose to make cannabis sugar, you can also use it to make the cannabis icing for this recipe.